-Now, let's look at this and see how this all ties together with quite a few other Scriptures which we can put together here.
-And this is going to help us understand, especially now, especially for those of you who have been Christians, having the Spirit of God, for a long time.
+Let's look at this and see how this all ties together with quite a few other Scriptures which we can put together here.
+This is going to help us understand, especially now, especially for those of you who have been Christians, having the Spirit of God, for a long time.
 This becomes especially important so that you can really have that confidence that God wants you to have.
-Now, God is not going to bless you with some things of the world that you don't need.
+God is not going to bless you with some things of the world that you don't need.
 What is the will of God concerning that?
 What did Jesus say?
-'If a man gain-what?-the whole world and lose his soul.'
-So you don't measure spiritual things in terms of physical things.
+'If a man gain the whole world and lose his soul.'
+So, you don't measure spiritual things in terms of physical things.
 You don't measure spiritual growth by physical things.

-Now, what if, what if your life has been one of a great deal of suffering and misery?
+What if, what if your life has been one of a great deal of suffering and misery?
 And you are truly building the character of Christ?
-And it's the will of God!
-Let's go to Revelation 2 for just a minute.
+It's the will of God!
 Sometimes it is the will of God that you suffer things.
-And when you suffer things are they unjust?
+When you suffer things are they unjust?
 What did Peter say?
 'Well, if we suffer because of what we've done, then you haven't done anything great.
 But, if you suffer as a Christian, then that's commendable before God.'
-Now notice.
-Notice this little Church.
-Anytime you think you're down and out.
-Anytime you think you've had it bad.
-Anytime you get depressed, feeling sorry for yourself.
-Anytime your heart is condemning you and wondering, well where is God, now is He going to answer your prayers and what is God doing for you and to you and in you.
+Notice this little Church:

+- anytime you think you're down and out - anytime you think you've had it bad - anytime you get depressed and feeling sorry for yourself - anytime your heart is condemning you and wondering, well where is God, now is He going to answer your prayers and what is God doing for you, to you and in you